LaylaEmanuele/LaylaEmanuele/README.md

 ### About

-- 🌱 Learning more about and studying: **Swift, SwiftUI, Nest.Js, Next.Js & React**.
+- 🌱 Learning more about and studying: **Swift, SwiftUI, UIKit, SpriteKit, Nest.Js, Next.Js & React**.
 - 🤝 Freelancer and open to work

 ### Languages and Tools